 The usual ethical principles that underpin sound ethical research (see chapter 2) must be adhered to in public health emergency research.
 It is unethical to ignore certain ethical principles so that patients can be enrolled despite failure to meet all the legal and ethical requirements.
 Of high importance is the requirement to keep meticulous records (minutes) of decisions and the reasoning that led to the decision.
 This helps to build a body of knowledge for later review and possible incorporation into SOPs.

+i.
 Scientific validity and social value

 Alternative study designs may be necessary to yield meaningful data.
 The design must be feasible, appropriate, and scientifically valid.
 Methodological and ethical merits of study designs must be carefully assessed before approval is granted.
 If the design lacks scientific validity, the research will not have social value and thus should not be conducted.
 Social value exists in the responsiveness of the design to the health needs and priorities of the communities in which the research is conducted (CIOMS 2016).
 Research should be relevant and responsive to the needs of the people of South Africa (see 2.3.1).
 However, in a global public health emergency context, this principle may be relaxed so that social value of research extends beyond the South African context, for e.g., equitable access to vaccines developed from research (CIOMS 2016).
 The global community of researchers and sponsors manifested considerable community of humanitarian spirit in the way that research outcomes and data were shared to meet the challenges of COVID-19.
 RECs should thus continue to consider social value broadly, provided the risk of harm in the local context is balanced equitably.
 As indicated by the Nuffield Council on Bioethics, ‘rigorous ethical safeguards should be in place’, especially in respect of ‘externally sponsored research, to prevent the exploitation of those who take part in the research’.
 In cases where research interventions have features that make them difficult to implement locally, the design should be adjusted or modified to allow implementation in the local context within available resources.

-i Distributive justice
+ii.
+Distributive justice

 Burdens and benefits of participation should be equitably distributed among all role players.
 If vulnerable groups are excluded, the justification must be ethical and sound.
 Implementation of interventions developed during infectious disease outbreaks are usually limited initially.
 It may be acceptable to prioritise certain groups of people for enrolment in a trial based on the principle of utility, e.g., frontline health care workers first.